The natural package

 the error variance in a high-dimensional linear model.
 In

-particular, given a data matrix X ∈ ℝn × p,
+particular, given a data matrix \(X \in

-with each row an observation of p features, and a vector of response
+\mathbb{R}^{n \times p}\), with each row an observation of \(p\) features, and a vector of response

-this package implements two penalized maximum likelihood-based
+package implements two penalized maximum likelihood-based approaches for

-This document serves as an introduction of using the package.
+N(0, \sigma^2).\] This document serves as an introduction of

 To reproduce the simulation study in the paper, the package also